 I didn’t know what to expect when I went to Croatia.
 I knew it was Europe’s hottest travel destination but if I’m honest, I was hesitant about going to this region as a black person.
 If you are used to traveling to Western Europe and are yet to venture to Eastern Europe I’d suggest you put your skates on.
 I promise you will be pleasantly surprised and I had no reason to be worried at all.

 There is something for the most discerning tourist.
 From historical, architectural and hiking tours, to sailing and music festivals Croatia has it all.
 To top it off the people are super friendly despite some probably never having seen a black person, most were polite.
-Until recently it was purse friendly but compared to Western Europe your money will go further.
+Until recently it was purse friendly but compared to Western Europe your money will still go further.

 The Game of Thrones TV series has put this destination on the map however the success of this ‘cheap’ destination has some might argue, become a victim of its own success.
 It has gone beyond being just a summer destination.
-Many people travel year round, although some activities are closed during the off season though there is still plenty to see and do without the crowds or sweltering heat.
+Many people travel year round, although some activities are closed during the off season there is still plenty to see and do without the crowds or sweltering heat.

 Upon landing at the airport, we were able to buy a one way coach ticket to Dubrovnik.
 We left via Slovenia so there was no point getting a return.
 This was also cheaper than a taxi and the coaches were modern with air conditioning and operated regularly.
 The coastline views are breathtaking!
 I can’t recall being so mesmerised by a country before.
 The drop off was at the Old Town Gate.